Learn how to make this cute stuffed fabric dog with our Free Stuffed Dog Sewing Pattern. Easy, fun, and totally customizable!

 Instructions

-Step 1: Download and Cut the Dog Pattern
+Step 1: Download and Prepare the Pattern

-Step 2: Cut the Fabric
+Step 2: Cut the Fabric Pieces

-The body (front and back) – I used different fabrics for each.
+Body (front and back) – I used different fabrics for each.

 Arms, legs, and ears (front and back) –I used different fabrics for each.